canonical/real-time-ubuntu-docs/docs/explanation/locks.rst

   The details provided here may not fully apply to newer kernel versions.

   The interface of kernel locks hasn't changed significantly over the years, nevertheless they are considered as unstable and subject to change.
-  This is discussed in the `"The Linux Kernel Driver Interface" document`_.
+  This is discussed in the `The Linux Kernel Driver Interface`_ documentation.

 In the `kernel space`_, certain critical code regions across all `subsystems`_ must be protected from `context switching`_ or, in the case of real-time kernels, from `preemption`_.